DMovies - Your platform for thought-provoking cinema

 It's a man's world.
 Or is it?
 A predictable male fantasy switches gear to bloody thrill ride when a woman turns the tables on a group of men perpetrating violence against her – available on VoD from Monday, September 10th

 Flown in by private helicopter pilot, Frenchman Richard (Kevin Janssens) takes Jen (Matilda Lutz) to his luxury home in the middle of the desert for a day or so.
-He is clearly rolling in money, she appears to be in love with him but perhaps she’s play acting: something of the gold-digger in her, maybe.
-She wears skimpy clothing emphasising sexual aspects of her body.
+He is clearly rolling in money, she appears to be in love with him, but perhaps she’s play-acting: something of the gold-digger in her, maybe.
+She wears skimpy clothing, emphasising sexual aspects of her body.
 She comes on strong to him.
-Passion ensures.
-All of which is a lot less fun to watch than it sounds: the male is little more then a caricature of the sort often found in the less carefully made end of French action and gangster movie production while the girl displays every patriarchal cliché in the book in the way she moves, dresses, acts and interacts.
+Passion ensues.
+All of which is a lot less fun to watch than it sounds: the male is little more than a caricature of the sort often found in the less carefully made end of French action and gangster movie production while the girl displays every patriarchal cliché in the book in the way she moves, dresses, acts and interacts.

 At this point, the by-the-numbers feminist tract suddenly becomes both inventive and interesting.
 Ensuing events lead to Jen’s impalement on a small, desert bush.
 Her self-extrication leaves her with a distinctly phallic, pointed piece of wood through her stomach.
 She retreats to a womb-like cave and ingests some of the local peyote to remove the wooden projectile, cauterise the wound and emerge as a blackened, scantily clad huntress who will track down each of the three men in turn and exact her revenge.
 The remainder of the film (which is most of it) does exactly what it says in the title – and with considerable style.